Kavya-Rajeev/ecommerce-shipping-analysis-using-sql/README.md

 <a href="https://github.com/Kavya-Rajeev/ecommerce-shipping-analysis-using-sql/blob/main/commerce%20shipping%20data-%20sample.csv">ecommerce_sample.csv</a> - Sample of the dataset used for testing

+<a href="https://github.com/Kavya-Rajeev/ecommerce-shipping-analysis-using-sql/blob/main/sql%20outputs%20screenshots.pdf">sql_outputs_screenshots.pdf</a> - PDF document of outputs of each query

 ## Outcomes
 Learned to query and analyze structured data using SQL.

 Practiced performance optimization using indexes.

 Built and tested SQL views and subqueries.

 Strengthened understanding of joins and aggregate analysis.